Built ca 1888 by James Polk Jordan.

 The house sprawls over it’s lot in a connected farmhouse manner and sports a rather nice ‘barn’ if you will.
 More like a stable and carriage house in nature but having a classic barn look.
 The main block also has a farmhouse quality especially when viewed from Munjoy Street.

 The front porch and projecting third story gable with applied details is pure Queen Anne in nature although, when taken as a whole, the facade is quite reserved.
 About the bay window.
 It’s an odd feature that is some ways mimics the bay below and right but there is the door.
 I suspect it is not original.
 Perhaps added to give access to the porch roof.
 The lack of a balustrade seems to negate that use.
 Either way it seems out of place along with the square windows in the band above.
-This house, like it’s neighbor across Munjoy Street, is not listed in the 1924 tax roles for some odd reason.
-This removes the possibility of seeing if the bay was altered after 1924.
+The tax photo does not show the house from the front precluding determining the bay arrangement at that time.

 Frank Howard took a mortgage on 22 Eastern Promenade in late 1924.
 The bank foreclosed on this mortgage in 1933.
 They retained ownership until 1938.
 I think as it foreclosed in the heart of the Great Depression, the bank held the property and maybe rented it until the market rebounded.